xrisjc/Emme/README.md

 # Emme

 Emme is a text edit with a minimalist user interface and an emphasis on using the keyboard.
+Emme is written in C# 6.0 and targets .NET 4.6.
+Right now the GUI is WinForms, but this may change in the future.

 There are no official releases of Emme right now.
-The only way to get Emme is to clone this repository and build with Visual Studio 2010 or later (any edition should work).
+The only way to get Emme is to clone this repository and build with Visual Studio 2015.

 Emme free software and is release under the GPL 3.0 license.